BobBowles/django-diary/README.rst

     > python manage.py clean_entries [-a|--age n][-b|--before=<yyyy-mm-dd>]

 A custom command has been added to enable easy implementation of the routine task of sending out email reminders.
 At the moment configuration settings for this are kept to a minimum, requiring a name for the site, given as ``DIARY_SITE_NAME``, and an optional contact phone number ``DIARY_CONTACT_PHONE``, plus the correct configuration of the email facility itself.

+To make administration of the site easier the ``resource`` and ``treatment`` objects have been made editable inline since Version 4.2.2.

 Most of the email configuration is covered in the `Installation`_ and `Configuration`_ sections.
 To make use of administration notifications, two email settings are needed in ``settings.py``, for ``ADMINS`` and ``SERVER_EMAIL``.
 The ``ADMINS`` receive reports on the email reminders, and the ``SERVER_EMAIL`` is the email account used for the mail-out.
 For example::